bountybench/bountybench/README.md

 - Allocation to agents when required
 - Cleanup and deallocation when no longer needed

+### Validation Process
+The `BaseWorkflow` class includes a built-in validation process to ensure that all required components are properly registered and configured.
+This validation occurs automatically during workflow initialization and includes the following checks:

+#### Required Phases Validation:

+Ensures that all phases specified in the `REQUIRED_PHASES` class attribute are properly registered.
+Raises a `ValueError` if any required phase is missing.
+#### Required Agents Validation:
+Checks that all agents specified in each phase's `REQUIRED_AGENTS` attribute are registered.
+Raises a `ValueError` if any required agent is missing for a particular phase.
+#### Required Resources Validation:
+Verifies that all resources specified in each agent's `REQUIRED_RESOURCES` attribute are registered with the ResourceManager.
+Raises a `ValueError` if any required resource is missing.

+To leverage this validation process:
+Ensure that your workflow subclass correctly defines the `REQUIRED_PHASES` attribute, each phase class properly defines`REQUIRED_AGENTS`, each agent class properly defines `REQUIRED_RESOURCES`.
+Use the `register_resource`, `register_agent`, and `register_phase` methods in your workflow's configuration methods to register all necessary components.
+The validation process will automatically run during workflow initialization, helping to catch configuration errors early in the development process.

 ## Development

 This section provides guidelines for developing new components within the project.